 - They then take natural fillings such as wool or cotton and repurpose them into housing insulation.

 So you see, there are so many possibilities for your old, used mattress - other than giving you a constant supply of backache!
-To learn more about the incredible work The Furniture Recycling Group do, be sure to visit their website and see how other furniture items in your house can be repurposed!

 How many people are recycling their mattresses?